fallen-icarus/cardano-swaps/README.md

 Full benchmarking details can be found in the [Benchmarks](./Benchmarks/) folder.

-### Swap Collisions
+## FAQ

+### Most swaps will be just above or just below the market price so won't this mean the concurrency benefits are overblown?

+Not at all.
+This is literally how a real market works.
+The market price is not a real phenomenon; it is estimated based off the buyers' and sellers' asking prices.
+Look at any order book in TradFi and you will see exactly this "gap" between the buyers and sellers.
+You can think of the market price as the midpoint between the buyers' and sellers' asking prices.
+It is not an actual point.

+A healthy market does not need optimal concurrency *at* the market price.
+Instead, what is important is that when market sentiment shifts, the market price can easily shift with it.
+This is exactly what is possible by having most swaps concentrated just above or below the market price.
+If Alice suddenly finds herself really needing USDC, she will have ample swaps to choose from if she pays a little more than she originally would have.
+Her new circumstances may justify this higher price.
+This is literally what it means to say that market sentiment has shifted and the price needs to be updated to reflect it.

+### What about swap collisions?

 Recall the composition example above.
 What would happen if another user simultaneously submits a transaction using *one* of the same "Swap" UTxOs as an input?
 Whichever transaction is processed by (most) nodes first will succeed, and the other will fail entirely.
-Arbitragers/market-makers will be in constant competition with one another to query and execute the most profitable swaps at any point in time, and must strike a balance between simple swaps and complex swaps.
+Arbitragers will be in constant competition with one another to query and execute the most profitable swaps at any point in time, and must strike a balance between simple swaps and complex swaps.
 There is a lot of stochasticity here; the higher the ratio of open swaps to arbitragers, the lower the overall chances of a collision, but the more attractive a particular swap is, the higher the chances of *that* particular collision.
 And "attractiveness" depends not only on the price of one swap, but how that price relates to all possible compositions involving that swap.
-The fact there there can potentially be an infinite number of paths through all open swaps, arbitragers can profit without having to rely on the same paths.
+The fact there there can potentially be an infinite number of paths through all open swaps means arbitragers can profit without having to rely on the same paths.

+### Won't all swaps be executed at the *worst* possible price the swap will support?

+That is a very misleading way to put it.
+To be exact, there is no incentive for any user to pay more than the required swap ratio.
+This question is usually in the context of comparing atomic swaps against LPs.
+So let's compare the two!

+As already mentioned, there is no incentive for users to pay more than the required swap ratio.
+However, **it is impossible to ever get less than the swap ratio**.
+So while your profits are bounded, so are your loses.

+For LPs, users will get whatever ratio the algorithm determines to be fair.
+When things are good, this means users get the best possible price.
+However, when things are bad, this means users will get the worst possible price.
+In other words, while profits are unbounded, so are the losses.

+Which is more important for mass adoption: bounded losses or unbounded profits?
+The answer is definitely bounded losses.
+Risk management is something that is required by all institutions.
+Most people tend to to be loss averse ([prospect theory](https://en.wikipedia.org/wiki/Prospect_theory)).
+A regulated institution (especially a publicly traded one) will need to always be able to manage any risk of loss.
+Yield farming, where the institution is going to get paid a useless token, is simply not going to cut it.

+The fact that Cardano-Swaps prioritizes risk management over unbounded profits is a feature, not a bug.

+### If all users share a spending script, how are their assets protected?

+The spending script gets the staking credential from the address of the UTxO being spent at run-time.
+When an owner related action is being performed (closing or updating positions), the spending script requires that the staking credential "signals approval" of the action:

+- If the staking credential is a pubkey, the staking pubkey must sign the transaction.
+- If the staking credential is a script, the script must be executed in the same transaction.

+The staking credential effectively *becomes* the "owner" for all actions except for the actual swap execution, in which case the spending credential is used directly.

+It is possible to execute a staking script even if 0 ADA is withdrawn from a reward address.
+The only requirement to use staking scripts like this is that the associated stake address must be registered and delegated.
+Stake addresses can be utilized this way as soon as the registration+delegation transaction is added to the chain.
+There is no epoch waiting-period.

+### If Cardano-Swaps reaches mass adoption, won't TVL on Cardano go down?

+Yes.
+Yes it will.
+TVL is a silly metric.
+It is a measure of who can be most inefficient with DeFi capital.

+### Won't Cardano-Swaps become obsolete once Axo launches?

+No, it will not.
+Cardano-Swaps and Axo are going after two very different use cases.

+Cardano-Swaps is trying to be the RSS feed for DeFi: uncensorable and equal access for all.
+This niche prioritizes availability over throughput.
+Meanwhile, Axo is trying to target the professional trader which prioritizes throughput over availability.
+They are both very legitimate, albiet very different niches.

+Cardano-Swaps existence is not meant to compete with Axo.
+Instead, it is meant to keep Axo in check.
+If Axo knows that users cannot go anywhere else, it could treat its users as citizens instead of customers.
+By Cardano-Swaps being an unalienable alternative (even if it is less performant), Axo is forced to *always* treat its users as customers.
+The moment Axo starts abusing its users, the users can leave and use Cardano-Swaps.
+It is no different than transitioning from banking out of necessity (where profits are privatized and losses are socialized) to banking only if it adds value to your life.

 ## Conclusion

-The Cardano-Swaps protocol has all of the desired properties of a highly composable p2p-DEX.
+The Cardano-Swaps protocol has all of the desired properties of a highly composable p2p-DEX that can serve as the bedrock of a vibrant and complex blockchain economy.
 Thanks to the use of Beacon Tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios API is an example of a more decentralized off-chain platform.
 As the technology improves, so too will the decentralization of the protocol.